5 Ways To Celebrate Public Lands Day

 4. LEARN

 Education is a huge part of National Public Lands Day, too.
 Many of the planned events focus on learning more about the plants, animals, ecosystems, and history of our public lands.
 The more you know about these places, the deeper your connection will be.
-For example, you can join a morning bird walk or plant identification hike at Kinnikinnick Creek Conservation Area in Illinois, learn how to plant a backyard food forest in Miami, or hear about the importance of native plant species from a master gardener at Kentucky’s Mill Springs Battlefield National Monument.
+Learn More about National Public Lands Day here.

 5. CONNECT

-This year’s National Public Lands Day theme is “Giving Back Together.”
+This year’s National Public Lands Day theme is “Together for Tomorrow.”
 More than just a chance to pick up trash or pull a few weeds, this holiday can help us make connections not just to the land, but also to each other.
 Many events include a fun social element, such as a post-volunteer barbecue, while others specifically focus on building community around conservation.
-Take RioPalooza in Virginia’s George Washington National Forest: The event invites the Latinx community together for tubing, horseback riding, snorkeling, grilling, and learning more about the watershed’s value and need for protection.
 So don’t stop with simply lending a hand to a service project—chat up the person beside you, too!

 All articles are for general informational purposes.
 Each individual’s needs, preferences, goals and abilities may vary.
 Be sure to obtain all appropriate training, expert supervision and/or medical advice before engaging in strenuous or potentially hazardous activity.